The University of Massachusetts Amherst

 Jennifer Gordon

-Ms. Gordon’s research has a strong focus on K-12 education reform and improvement initiatives including work at the local, state, and regional levels.
+Ms. Gordon’s research has a strong focus on education reform and improvement initiatives including work at the local, state, and regional levels.
 Her areas of expertise include logic modeling, research design, and project management.
 She has extensive experience integrating quantitative and qualitative data including student assessments, activity logs, surveys, and interviews.
 Ms. Gordon has authored numerous reports presenting research results and surfacing key findings to support her clients’ program development efforts and help them demonstrate the impact of their work.

 Ms. Gordon has an undergraduate degree from the University of Massachusetts Amherst.
 She earned a master’s degree in public policy with a concentration in quantitative methods and program evaluation from Harvard University’s Kennedy School of Government.